RashadHagen/File-Explorer-ADUC-Map-And-Share-A-Network-Drive-Using-A-Network-Path-in-ADUC/README.md

-<h1>Active Directory Users and Computers (ADUC) - Reset A User’s Password And Check The Last Time Their Password Was Set</h1>
+<h1>File Explorer & Active Directory Users and Computers (ADUC) – Map And Share A Network Drive Using A Network Path in Active Directory Users and Computers (ADUC)</h1>

 <h2 style="font-family: Arial, sans-serif; font-size: 20px; font-weight: bold; margin-top: 24px; margin-bottom: 12px;">
 ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
-This project goes over how to reset a user’s password using Active Directory Users and Computers.
-Resetting a user's password using Active Directory Users and Computers (ADUC) involves changing the user's password within the Active Directory domain, allowing the user to log in with the new password.
-This process typically involves an administrator locating the user account, selecting the "Reset Password" option, and then providing a new password.
-Optionally, the administrator can also choose to force the user to change the password upon their next login.
+This project goes over how to map and share a network drive using File Explorer and Active Directory Users and Computers.
+We will use File Explorer to add users and/or groups who will have access to the mapped drive.
+In Active Directory Users and Computers, we will use a Network Path to share the mapped drive and add it to users and/or groups computers.
 </b>